The Tiny Knowledge Gaps That Quizzes Reveal Better Than Reading

 3. Weak Connection

-Sometimes you remember a fact but do not understand how it connects to a bigger idea.
-You may know that the moon affects tides, but not understand why.
+You remembered a fact but did not understand how it connected to a bigger idea.
 This gap needs explanation, not just memorization.

 4. Misread Question